azdavis/azdavis.net/posts/en/unrecur.md

 ## Make cond var

-Now we can make a var for that new `if` condition.
+Now we can make a variable for that new `if` condition.

 ```diff
 @@ -31,7 +31,8 @@ pub fn gunc(es: &mut Vec<Event>, num: usize) -> Data {